Trump administration's citizenship backlogs add urgency to naturalization campaign

 The National Partnership for New Americans, a coalition of 39 immigrant advocacy groups, issued the warning Wednesday as it launched its “Naturalize Now” campaign.

-Diego Iñiguez-Lopez, NPNA policy and campaigns manager, said that prior to the 2016 elections, application processing times were about seven months to a year.
+Diego Iñiguez-Lopez, the coalition's policy and campaigns manager, said that before the 2016 elections, application processing times were about seven months to a year.
 Now, the process takes 13 to 23 months in some Citizenship and Immigration Services offices, others more than 20 months and some more than 30 months.

-"Our message to immigrant communities is now is the time to apply for citizenship and once you get that, to vote," Iñiguez-Lopez said.
-He said the group also is reminding legal residents that with citizenship comes access to better jobs, to be able to travel without worry and protection for themselves and their families.
+"Our message to immigrant communities is now is the time to apply for citizenship and, once you get that, to vote," Iñiguez-Lopez said.
+He said the group also is reminding legal residents that with citizenship comes access to better jobs, the ability to travel without worry and protection for themselves and their families.

 The nonpartisan coalition plans to award $60,000 in grants to help 1 million eligible legal residents apply for citizenship in hopes that they will be able to vote next year.